 Ludivine Chaix, Master student 2021

-Stochastic Force Inference: a method to infer the force and diffusion fields from noisy trajectories of overdamped systems, developed with Anna Frishman.
+Stochastic Force Inference (SFI): a method to infer the force and diffusion fields from noisy trajectories of overdamped systems, developed with Anna Frishman.
 Check out the 2020 Physical Review X paper and the GitHub package (in Python).
+Next version coming soon!
+Underdamped Langevin Inference, a similar inverse method for the underdamped case, developed with David Brückner and Chase Broedersz (2020 Physical Review Letters paper) was merged into the same package.

 Office G4.23